1722101709/OCU-Assignment-5/README.md

 - DELETE
   - **/delete/:id** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; => deletes the deatails of the person with Id as 'id'
   - **/deleteAll** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; => deletes every record in the table.

+## How To Run

+- First Run APACHE and MYSQL in the XAMPP.
+- Run the server with **"nodemon index.js"** command.
+- Open **Postman** Application to send HTTP requests to the servers.
+- Send different HTTP Requests to the server.